nagame2036/genshin-impact-paimon-toolbox/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, please attach screenshots to more clearly describe the problem.

 **Log**
-If applicable, please attach a entire error log in the following space.
+If applicable, please attach an entire error log in the following space.

 **Additional context**
 Add any other context about the problem here.